Two Key Datapoints Are Coming Out Today

-• At 9:15 AM, The Fed will release Industrial Production and Capacity Utilization for May.
-The consensus is for a 0.2% increase in Industrial Production, and for Capacity Utilization to increase to 77.9%.
+• At 8:30 AM ET, the initial weekly unemployment claims report will be released.
+The consensus is for claims to decrease to 350 thousand from 352 thousand last week.
+The “sequester” budget cuts might be starting to impact weekly claims.

-• At 9:55 AM, the Reuter’s/University of Michigan’s Consumer sentiment index (preliminary for June).
-The consensus is for a reading of 84.5, unchanged from May.
+• At 11:00 AM, Kansas City Fed regional Manufacturing Survey for April.
+The consensus is for a reading of minus 1, up from minus 5 in March (below zero is contraction).

-Funny thing about the latter one.
-That’s the survey that’s at the centre of all this controversy about traders getting early access to data.

-Will be interesting to watch the charts after words to see if markets made a move a nano-second before the official release.
+The regional Fed data has been pretty poor lately, auguring a bad ISM.

 Business Insider Emails & Alerts